mikechalmers/npm-gulp-wordpress/readme.md

     wp-env start

-and go to [localhost:8888/wp-admin](http://localhost:8888/wp-admin) and switch to the new theme
+& go to [localhost:8888/wp-admin](http://localhost:8888/wp-admin) and switch to the new theme

 ## Setup instructions for wordpress theme